We are often mystified as to why we chase someone who doesn’t seem to care too much about us and who doesn’t put in much effort in return.

 Quite simply, the saying “love is a drug” is often true due to the amount of dopamine being released.

 When there is chemistry between two people, the pleasure centers within the brain engage, sending out overwhelming feel-good emotions, and this delivers a craving sensation that we can rapidly become addicted to.
-Every time the person we are addicted to returns to us, our craving is soothed.
+Every time the person we are addicted to returns to us, and we are nourished by the short-lived acceptance, our craving is soothed.

 This can cause us to become irrational just to get this hit, so we make decisions we’d steer away from if we had a clear mind.
-When we become aware that this is essentially a game that we are determined to win to heal our wounds from the past with, we will realize that our desire to win someone over and gain validation has become stronger than our desire to remain balanced, rational, and in control of our emotions.
+When we become aware that this is essentially a game we are determined to win so we can heal our wounds from the past, we realize that our desire to win someone over and gain validation has become stronger than our desire to remain balanced, rational, and in control of our emotions.

-When we have chemistry with someone, many things fade that would normally be in place, such as sound judgment, trust, compatibility, and physical attraction.
+When we have chemistry with someone our emotions may override our rational mind and many things fade that would normally be in place, such as sound judgment, trust, compatibility, and physical attraction.

 We can find ourselves instantly and deeply entwined with someone whom we might normally have consciously chosen to avoid.